00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 35:53 So I get the sense, I don't know, I get the sense maybe you all sort of feel this way as well, but I don't necessarily agree with that.

-36:04 It might not be really precisely narrowing in on it, but it's telling you something about your program.
+36:04 It might not be really precisely narrowing in on it, but it's telling you something about your program if you can write end-to-end tests that are flaky.

 36:23 So I think when we talk about this sort of flakiness and sort of precision trade-off, I think with end-to-end tests, you should be a little bit more forgiving with flakiness purely because there's more going on.